Robert Durst: Personal life

-Durst traveled and lived under dozens of aliases over the years, using different identities to buy cars, rent apartments, and open credit card accounts.
+Durst traveled and lived under dozens of aliases over the years, using different identities to buy cars, rent apartments and open credit card accounts.
 "He had a scanner, copier, and a laminating machine," a former office employee of Durst told Newsweek.
 "What I didn't realize is that I unwittingly saw what would have allowed Robert Durst to make a fake driver's license."
-Durst was "a prolific user of private mailboxes," and apparently conducted business under a number of canine-themed names: Woofing LLC, WoofWoof LLC, and Igor-Fayette Inc.
+Durst was "a prolific user of private mailboxes," and apparently conducted business under a number of canine-themed names: Woofing LLC, WoofWoof LLC and Igor-Fayette Inc.

 In the early 1980s, Durst owned a series of seven Alaskan Malamutes, all of which were named Igor and all of which died in mysterious circumstances, according to his brother Douglas.
-In December 2014, prior to the airing of The Jinx, Douglas told the Times, "In retrospect, I now believe he was practicing killing and disposing [of] his wife with those dogs."
+In December 2014, prior to the airing of The Jinx, Douglas told the Times: "In retrospect, I now believe he was practicing killing and disposing [of] his wife with those dogs."
 Durst was once recorded saying he wanted to "Igor" Douglas.
 Durst, however, has disputed the assertion that he owned seven dogs named Igor; he owned three, he said, one that was run over and another that died in surgery after eating an apple core, "before the Igor that lasted forever."

-From 2015 on Durst had a number of significant medical issues, including major surgeries for esophageal cancer, having a shunt installed in his brain for hydrocephalus, and cervical spinal fusion.
-When arrested in New Orleans in 2015, he was found to be in possession of a variety of drugs, including the sleep aid melatonin, a muscle relaxant, and medications for high blood pressure, blood flow, and acid reflux.
+From 2015 on, Durst had a number of significant medical issues, including major surgeries for esophageal cancer, having a shunt installed in his brain for hydrocephalus and cervical spinal fusion.
+When arrested in New Orleans in 2015, he was found to be in possession of a variety of medications, including the sleep aid melatonin, a muscle relaxant and medications for high blood pressure, blood flow and acid reflux.
 During the Berman murder trial, Durst's lawyers told the court he had bladder cancer.

 On October 16, 2021, Durst tested positive for COVID-19 and was placed on a ventilator.
-At his sentencing two days prior, his defense attorney, Dick DeGuerin, said Durst was in "very bad condition", having a hard time breathing and speaking.
+At his sentencing two days prior, Dick DeGuerin said Durst was in "very bad condition," having a hard time breathing and speaking.
 It was unknown how Durst contracted the virus and whether anyone else at the sentencing had been infected.